grepharder/blog/0x02_learning_frida_by_failing.md

 ## Final Comments

 We were able not only to solve the `OMTG_DATAST_002_Logging` exercise but to learn how to solve problems that might arise when writing hooks with Frida, to read the docs and the source code if necessary, because this is the only way to really understand something, just by going deeper and getting our hands dirty.
-I hope you have found this article interesting and have learned a few things here, all things I've promised at the [beginning](#what-are-we-going-to-learn-along-the-way) and more.
+I hope you have found this article interesting and learned a couple of things here, all things I've promised at the [beginning](#what-are-we-going-to-learn-along-the-way) and more.

 > If you have comments, feedback or questions feel free to reach me on Twitter :)